Updated March 4, 2023

-Difference Between Jenkins vs Travis CI
+Difference Between Jenkins and Travis CI

 - It means Jenkins form a process of tasks to be done and that process of tasks referred to as pipeline or Jenkins pipeline.
-When one task gets successfully completed in the pipeline then another task will get started and so on.
+When one task gets successfully completed in the pipeline, then another task will get started and so on.

-- Continuous integration is a process where every team member is working on different modules and at the end of the day everyone is committing their changes in SCM (Source code management, where the code is centralized for the team) and to check the integrated code working fine or tested on daily basis.
+- Continuous integration is a process where every team member is working on different modules, and at the end of the day, everyone is committing their changes in SCM (Source code management, where the code is centralized for the team) and to check the integrated code working fine or tested on a daily basis.

-Jenkins also provides security like unauthorized access to projects and authentication.
-It also helps in providing security from the external malicious attacks and threats.
-With help of Jenkins, external jobs can be monitored easily and the result can be displayed and recorded.
+- Jenkins also provides security like unauthorized access to projects and authentication.
+It also helps in providing security from external malicious attacks and threats.
+With the help of Jenkins, external jobs can be monitored easily, and the result can be displayed and recorded.

-Travis CI is referred to as distributed CI (continuous integration) service to build and test the projects that are hosted at GitHub.
-It only works for GitHub SCM tool.
+- Travis CI only works for the GitHub SCM tool.
 It is mainly written in Ruby.
 Its type is Continuous integration only.
-It is developed by Travis CI community only.
-It mainly supports the web platforms.
+It is developed by the Travis CI community only.
+It mainly supports web platforms.

-- Travis CI has great features like a quick setup, live build views, pre-installed database services, pull request support, auto deployment on passing builds, clean virtual machines for every build, deploy anywhere, supports almost every platform like Mac, Linux etc.
+- Travis CI has great features like a quick setup, live-build views, pre-installed database services, pull request support, auto-deployment on passing builds, clean virtual machines for every build, deploy anywhere, and support every platform like Mac, Linux, etc.

-- Travis CI support about 30 different programming languages like Ruby, Python, Perl, Java, Xcode, PHP, node, scala etc. It can be configured after adding the filename.travis.yml.
-It is YAML format file present in the GitHub repository.
+- Travis CI support about 30 different programming languages like Ruby, Python, Perl, Java, Xcode, PHP, node, scala, etc. It can be configured after adding the filename.travis.yml.
+It is a YAML format file present in the GitHub repository.
 It also supports the integration with external tools as well.

 Below is the top 8 difference between Jenkins vs Travis CI

-Key differences between Jenkins vs Travis CI
+Key differences between Jenkins and Travis CI

-Both Jenkins vs Travis CI are popular choices in the market; let us discuss some of the major Difference Between Jenkins vs Travis CI:
+Both are popular choices in the market; let us discuss some of the major difference:

 - Jenkins provides support to cross-platform build, which helps in building and deploying the code easily.
-Travis CI is lagging in providing the cross-platform support.
+Travis CI is lagging in providing cross-platform support.

 - Jenkins has a lot of resources, tutorials, and great community support.
 Travis Ci has only community support and tutorials, fewer resources.